Mainframe COBOL to Java, C# & Cloud

 There may also be performance issues when communicating between DB2 on mainframe and external Java/C# applications.
 For more information, see detecting cause of performance issues.

-Data-Files: IMS and Other Database to SQL Database
+Migrating IMS and Other Data Files to SQL Databases

 For some cases, such as IMS DB, the mainframe modernization process may require a separate stage by creating a "middle-data-access-layer".